agrc/digital-assisant-skills/README.md

 1. ask-cli `npm install -g ask-cli`
    - The Amazon Skills Kit CLI will help you deploy and test your skill.
-1. ./votecli `npm install -g ./votecli`
+1. votecli `npm install -g ./votecli`
-   - This projects votecli will help you bootstrap your project, switch between local and lambda development, tag lambda functions to DTS standards, and generate utterances.
+   - The votecli will help you bootstrap your project, switch between local and lambda development, tag lambda functions to DTS standards, and generate utterances.

 ### python 3

-This skill runs on pythons.
+This skill runs on 🐍.
 Please configure the environment and install the required packages.

 #### virtual environments